 Man is charged with cheating Home Depot stores out of $300,000 with door-return scam

-PROVIDENCE, R.I.
-(AP) — A Connecticut man was given nearly $300,000 in fraudulent Home Depot credit by walking into stores in several states, taking expensive doors and then returning them without a receipt, federal prosecutors allege.
+A Connecticut man was given nearly $300,000 in fraudulent Home Depot credit by walking into stores in several states, including stores in Pennsylvania, taking expensive doors and then returning them without a receipt, federal prosecutors allege.

 Alexandre Henrique Costa-Mota, 26, of West Hartford, Connecticut, was detained without bail after a judge entered not-guilty pleas on his behalf this week in federal court in Rhode Island to wire fraud and conspiracy to commit wire fraud, the U.S. attorney’s office in Providence said in a statement Wednesday.